-This file is a database of the songs in your library and the playlists you've created.
+The iTunes Library.itl file is a database of the songs in your library and the playlists that you've created.
 Some song-specific data is saved in this file.
-If you delete the file, iTunes creates a new, empty copy when you open the application, but any playlists, song ratings, comments, or other information is lost.
-The iTunes Library file is only used by iTunes, and is the only one backed up by Time Machine on OS X.
+If you delete this file, iTunes creates a new, empty copy the next time that you open it.
+Your playlists, song ratings, comments, or other information is lost.
+The iTunes Library.itl file is used only by iTunes, and is the only one backed up by Time Machine on OS X.

 New versions of iTunes sometimes include enhancements to the iTunes library.
-When you open the new version of iTunes, iTunes updates your existing library to the new format and places a copy of the old library in the Previous Libraries folder.
-After iTunes updates successfully to the latest version, you can delete the older iTunes Library files.
+When you open a new version of iTunes, iTunes updates your existing library to the new format and places a copy of the old library in the Previous Libraries folder.

 About the iTunes Library.xml file

-This file contains some (but not all) of the same information stored in the iTunes Library file.
-The purpose of the iTunes Library.xml file is to make your music and playlists available to other applications on your computer.
-In Mac OS X, other iLife applications (like iPhoto, iDVD, and iMovie) use this file to make it easier for you to add music from your iTunes library to your projects.
+The iTunes Library.xml file contains some, but not all, of the same information that's stored in the iTunes Library.itl file.
+The purpose of the iTunes Library.xml file is to make your music and playlists available to other applications on your computer, such as iPhoto, Garageband, iMovie, and third-party software, in OS X Mountain Lion and earlier.
+These applications use this file to make it easier for you to add music from your iTunes library to your projects.